Why Is Benchmarking So Critical to Your Organisation’s Performance? Why do organisations benchmark?

 - Make sure to choose the right type of graph for each type of data.
 Unknown to many people not every kind of graph can be used for all kinds of data.
 For instance, a median diagram can be used to show performance of another business.
 The bar chart can be used to indicate direct data.
 A spider diagram can show relative performance but from multiple KPIs.

 - You will also want to try and present data in different ways.
 Don’t rely on a fixed PDF file only or your online dashboard.
-The participants should be allowed to choose their own data and graphs.
+The participants should be allowed to choose their own type of output.
 Allow them to play around with the data for the best results.

 - Always pick from relevant reference groups to report on.
 The participant can then choose or use a filter to choose which other business they want to compare.